Mmaz1988/xle-glueworkbench-interface/README.md

 - `xlerc`:
 For loading the grammar and setting up environment variables for the semantic system
 - `grammars/glue-basic.lfg`:
-A simple grammar that encodes glue premises in the f-structure
+A sample grammar that encodes glue premises in the f-structure
 - `grammars/glue-basic-semstr.lfg`:
-A simple grammar that encodes glue premises in the s-structure
+A sample grammar that encodes glue premises in the s-structure
 - `grammars/glue-basic-semparser.lfg`:
-A simple grammar that makes use of the semantic parser functionality of the GSWB (treat this as a grammar in development)
+A sample grammar that makes use of the semantic parser functionality of the GSWB
 - `grammars/glue-basic-flat-encoding.lfg`:
-A simple grammar that uses the alternative string-based, flat encoding of glue premises (in the f-structure)
+A sample grammar that uses the alternative string-based, flat encoding of glue premises (in the f-structure)
 - `grammars_concept/glue-basic-semparser_ND.lfg`:
 A proof-of-concept grammar that uses the semantic parser functionality of the GSWB to derive semantic representations based on Neo-Davidsonian event semantics
 - `grammars_concept/glue-basic-drt.lfg`: